What is Borderline Personality Disorder?

 Many people with BPD have a very difficult time with therapy.
 Often, they try to seek help but quit when it does not seem to be working.
 If you think you have BPD, you might be frustrated and think that nothing will be able to help you.

 Borderline personality disorder treatment starts with a thorough evaluation, to determine if the symptoms the client is experiencing really are caused by BPD.
 Only a professional can make a diagnosis of BPD.
+At FRTC, our BPD therapists are experienced at making this assessment.

 Common symptoms of BPD include: